ssadedin/bpipe/docs/Guides/ParallelTasks.md

 _Note_: Bpipe also makes available the `$region` variable.
 If no genome is declared (see below) Bpipe will emit a region in the form:
 `chrN:0-0` for statements inside the pipeline.
 Many tools accept this as meaning to include the entire chromosome.
 However if you declare a genome
-(see below) then Bpipe will omit a region that includes the entire chromosome with the correct range for that chromosome.
+(see below) then Bpipe will emit a region that includes the entire chromosome with the correct range for that chromosome.

 ### Alternative Genomes